nest/nest-simulator/doc/guides/connection_management.rst

 ----------------------------------------------

 One may want to generate connections from a sparse matrix of connection weights.
-Assume we have a weight matrix on the form:
+Assume we have a weight matrix of the form:

 .. math::